Choices – The Singles Collection

-Choices – The Singles Collection is a compilation album by British band The Blow Monkeys, released in 1989 by RCA and distributed by BMG / Ariola.
+Choices – The Singles Collection is a greatest hits album by British band The Blow Monkeys, released in 1989 by RCA and distributed by BMG / Ariola.
 The album includes most of the band's singles and features genres from the new wave of their debut album to pop rock and funky evolution, up to their discovery of the potentialities of the new dance revolution, a genre that they embraced on their final album, Springtime for the World, which was released the following year, shortly before they split up.